Slalamander/inkBoard-docs/docs/source/tutorial/configuration.rst

 ---------------------

 These are base entries to run your dashboard.
 If inkBoard cannot validate these entries, it will not continue to validating your dashboard entries, and, as such, inkBoard will not run.
-This also includes gathering integrations included in the configuration, and having their entries validated.
+This part of reading out a configuration also includes determining which integrations are included in it, and validating their entries.

+For a full rundown of the available options, see the documentation on :doc:`/documentation/configuration`

 Required Entries
 ~~~~~~~~~~~~~~~~